MicrosoftDocs/Hololens/hololens/hololens-mdm-configure.md

 ### Proxy

 Most corporate intranet networks leverage a proxy to manage internal traffic.
 With HoloLens 2 you can configure a proxy server for ethernet and Wi-Fi connections.
-These settings do not apply to VPN connections.
+These settings don't apply to VPN connections.
 For more details on proxy settings for Windows 10, see [NetworkProxy CSP](/windows/client-management/mdm/networkproxy-csp).

 ### VPN